vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 * Minikube provider:
   * `driver` - Optional: Sets the driver to run Kubernetes in.
 [Selecting a driver depends on your operating system.](https://minikube.sigs.k8s.io/docs/drivers/)
-  * `containerRuntime` - Optional: Sets the container runtime to use use.
-Valid options: docker, cri-o, containerd, auto.
+  * `containerRuntime` - Optional: Sets the container runtime to use.
+Valid options: `docker`, `cri-o`, `containerd`, `auto`.
-  * `rawMinikubeArgs` - Optional: The raw flags and arguments to pass to the minikube binary. _Warning:_ use with caution.
+  * `rawMinikubeArgs` - Optional: The raw flags and arguments to pass to the minikube binary.
+    _Warning:_ use with caution.
 Flags and arguments provided through this method are not checked or validated by the unmanaged-cluster plugin.

   Example using config options: